 Is Studying In Canada Expensive?

-While there are some universities in Canada that are expensive, international tuition in the Great White North is more affordable than in many other first-world countries.
+While some universities in Canada are expensive, international tuition in the Great White North is more affordable than in many other first-world countries.
 Additionally, you can apply for scholarships to assist you in paying for your studies, and you can get a part-time job which will go a long way in covering your tuition fees and living expenses.

 Do I Need English to Study at a Canadian Institution?

 One of the requirements for successfully getting a study visa from Canada is to pass an English test such as the International English Language Testing System (IELTS).
-In order to enroll at a canadian instituion and apply for a study permit, you must understand English or French as these are the two national languages.
-In most universities teh language medium of instruction is English, while in some provinces like Montreal, for example, it is a dual medium, meaning lectures and classes are offered in both French and English.
+To enroll at a Canadian institution and apply for a study permit, you must understand English or French, as these are the two national languages.
+In most universities, the language medium of instruction is English.
+At the same time, in some provinces like Montreal, it is a dual medium, meaning lectures and classes are offered in both French and English.